Alfred Verwee: Life

 His first exhibition was in 1857, but he did not achieve true recognition until 1863, when he had a show at the Brussels Salon, where he was awarded a gold medal.
-He won another gold medal at the Paris Salon in 1864.
+He won another gold medal at the Paris Salon of 1864.
 On the advice of professional acquaintances, he settled in Paris and made contact with more painters of the Barbizon school.
 However, this did not lead to the expected financial success, and he returned to Brussels a year later.
 Then, from 1867 to 1868, he lived in London but, again, commercial success was unobtainable and he returned home broke.
 Despite this, he married and then undertook a tour of the Netherlands.

 That same year, he became a founding member of the "Société Libre des Beaux-Arts", a group that was opposed to academicism in art.
 He began painting plein air to achieve a naturalistic style during this time.
 From 1875 to 1880, he attempted to create a grand vision of the Flemish countryside.
 In 1876, he helped establish "La Chrysalide", a short-lived association considered a forerunner to "Les XX".
 Two years later he, François Musin, Louis Dubois, Amédée Lynen and others were invited by the architectural firm of Naert and Laureys to provide decorations for a new spa in Ostend.
 The hall he decorated is now known as the "Verwee-zaal".